9dots/9dots.io-pages/OtGU8Dj.md

 	- Students should select the following:
 ![](http://uploads.9dots.io/OtGd71s_md.jpg)

-- Cold call to ask why there is a Red explanation point near the “get” block.
+- Cold call to ask why there is a Red exclamation point near the 'get' block.
 	- Because you need to identify what List you are adding to
-- Cold call to ask if “BackgroundColor” is the correct item.
+- Cold call to ask if 'BackgroundColor' is the correct item.
 If so why, if not, which would be a better option?
-	- Text because this will tell the app that you are adding an item from the Text you type into TextBox1.
+	- Text because this will tell the app that you are adding an item from the Text you type into _TextBox1_.
     ![](http://uploads.9dots.io/OtGdDYq_md.jpg)

 ## Explain - 10 minutes
 In this section of the lesson, students review and continue to implement fundamentals of programming vocabulary and basic theory.
 Quickly review the steps for the MIT AppInventor for the List App

-1. Name Variable “Food”
+1. Name Variable 'Food'
 	- Defines our new List
-2. Using the Button1 component, select “when Button1.Click” to set off a reaction
+2. Using the _Button1_ component, select 'when _Button1_.Click' to set off a reaction
 	- Our reaction is to add a Value to our List
-3. Values are added to the List by inputting text into TextBox1
+3. Values are added to the List by inputting text into _TextBox1_
 	- These are the various food items we have previously selected
-4. Values are displayed in ListView
+4. Values are displayed in the ListView
 ![](http://uploads.9dots.io/OtGdiZw_md.jpg)

 - New Vocabulary: